-We’ve talked about scaling your business in previous posts, but this one is a little different.
 If you’re looking to grow your business, you might consider expanding your service offerings.
-Obviously this depends on the business you are running, but adding additional services is a great way to increase your profitability, diversify your income and expand your market.
-But before you jump ahead, there are important things to consider before adding to your income streams.
+Adding additional services is a good way to increase your profitability, diversify your income and expand your market.
+But there are important things to consider before adding to your income streams.

 Here are 4 important things to keep in mind when you consider adding to your services.